pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 946 Garbage Collector Deep Dive

+This day and tomorrow I'm will learn about the garbage collector and how it works in the JVM machine, I think that if I can be understood this concepts good, maybe can be written a better , and most efficient code.

 ##### Day 945 Love Docker

 I am a Backend Developer, I like Java, Spring Boot, Kotlin, JavaScript, NodeJs, Scala, well